0SINTr/DHushCP/README.md

 ## 📈 Advantages

-- **Stealthy Communication:** Leverages common network protocols (DHCP) to facilitate hidden message exchanges, reducing the likelihood of detection.
+- **Stealthy Communication:** Leverages the common DHCP protocol to facilitate hidden message exchanges, reducing the likelihood of detection.
-- **No Additional Infrastructure:** Operates over existing network setups without the need for specialized hardware or software.
+- **No Additional Infrastructure:** Operates outside existing network setups without the need for specialized hardware or software.
 - **Flexible Integration:** Easily integrates into various network environments, making it adaptable for different use cases.
 - **User Control:** Empowers users with interactive prompts, ensuring that communication is deliberate and controlled.
 - **Robust Security:** Combines multiple security mechanisms to safeguard data against interception and unauthorized access.